mtr65/tempidity-logger/README.md

 # tempidity-logger

-Python 3 code for display and logging of temperature and humidity data from a DHT22 sensor module.
+Python 3 code for display and logging of temperature and humidity data from a DHT22 digital sensor module.

 The main goal for this project is for me to start learning how to program with Python 3 and to develop the software needed to build various Raspberry Pi based projects like a weather station.